 | June | $4,432 | $2,646 | 59.7% |

 Two months (March and June) either met or exceeded the 60% threshold.
 The average hovers around 51% — just under the danger zone.
 On months with lower earnings, essential costs become a proportionally heavier burden.
-Consider whether fixed costs like rent or subscriptions can be renegotiated or reduced.
+I should consider whether fixed costs like rent or subscriptions can be renegotiated or reduced.

 Discretionary expenses — dining, travel, entertainment, shopping — should ideally account for no more than 20% of monthly income, with another 20% going to savings.